Daily High to Daily Low: Is It Safe to Buy Vimeo Inc. (VMEO)?

 Cowen gave a rating of “Market Perform” to VMEO, setting the target price at $30 in the report published on November 05th of the previous year.

-During the last 5 trading sessions, VMEO rose by +0.78%, which changed the moving average for the period of 200-days by -75.30% in comparison to the 20-day moving average, which settled at $3.94.
-In addition, Vimeo Inc. saw -78.51% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, VMEO fell by -4.15%, which changed the moving average for the period of 200-days by -74.81% in comparison to the 20-day moving average, which settled at $3.82.
+In addition, Vimeo Inc. saw -79.40% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for VMEO